kazad/instacalc/docs/compare.md

 $$(r1 * r2)/((r1 * r2) + r3*(1-r1)) * 100      = 7.76 %
 ```

-While usable, I want to hide the gnarly formula while people play with the numbers.
+While technically usable, the formula is too much detail when people want to play with the numbers.

-In addition to the UX difference, I find most scratchpad tools have a limited syntax (or are built on MathJS), without the full power I wanted.
-See: [Wolfram Alpha compare](/compare-wolfram.md) for the types of calculations I want to handle.
+Also, most scratchpads have limited syntax (or are built on MathJS), without the full flexibility I wanted (see [Wolfram Alpha compare](/compare-wolfram.md) for what I wanted to handle).

-The dedicated apps also make it difficult to share/embed your numbers (some are web-based, however).
+The dedicated apps make it hard to share/embed your numbers (some are web-based, however).

-Still, I enojy the clean look of these text-first tools.
-As a homage to that style, I made Calcr, instacalc in scratchpad form: https://calcr.com/
+Still, I really like the clean look of these text-first tools.
+As a homage to that style, I made Calcr, aka instacalc in scratchpad form: https://calcr.com/

 <img src="https://github.com/kazad/instacalc/assets/115572/13f92dad-e56c-450c-9d4d-e8b781a1fc5a" height="200">